 Faculty librarians provide reference service for online students by chat, email, text, and phone during normal business hours (generally 9:00 a.m. - 6:00 p.m., Monday through Friday, Pacific Time).
 The Ask a Librarian page contains all of our contact information.
 After hours, our chat service is staffed by librarians at other institutions and this service is generally available 24/7.
 You can also submit your research request via email, text, or phone after hours and you should receive a response within 24 hours on weekdays.

 Remote Database Access

-The Concordia University Libraries provides remote access to its research databases through the University's private Intranet.
+The Concordia University Libraries provides remote access to its research databases.
 When you attempt to access the Libraries' databases from off-campus, you will be prompted to enter your Concordia ID and password.
-Questions about your Concordia ID and/or password should be directed to the Help Desk (503.493.6591 or ).
+Questions about your Concordia ID and/or password should be directed to the Help Desk (503.493.6591 or email@example.com).

 Material Request forms

-You can request books that are not in the online catalog by using one of the following online request forms:
+You can request articles and print books that are not immediately available in the CU Libraries collections by using one of the following online request forms:

 Mailing and faxing of materials

 At your request, materials will be shipped to an address you designate (home or office, for example).
 The Library will cover the cost of shipping the materials to you; you must cover the cost of return shipping.